Ion Coulomb crystals: an exotic form of condensed matter: Ion Coulomb crystals: from one to three dimensions

-In addition to measuring mode frequencies, an image of the excited mode eigenfunction can be obtained through an image of the laser-induced ion fluorescence from a trapped ion crystal.
+Images of the excited mode eigenfunction of a trapped ion crystal can be obtained through the laser-induced ion fluorescence.
 Figure~\ref{fig:20_90_mode} shows experimentally measured images of $(2,0)$ and $(9,0)$ modes excited in cold, spheroidal clouds of $^9$Be$^+$ ions in a Penning trap.
-Here a laser beam is directed parallel to the magnetic field axis (the vertical direction in Fig.~\ref{fig:20_90_mode}; see Fig.~\ref{Fig:1:Mitchell} for an experimental schematic) with a frequency tuned below resonance with a cycling transition of $^9$Be$^+$.
-Ions moving with a velocity in the direction opposite to the laser \textbf{k} vector fluoresce more strongly than ions moving in the same direction as the laser \textbf{k} vector.
-By recording side-view images of the ion crystal with a photon-counting imaging camera that measures the spatial and temporal coordinates of each detected photon, it is possible to construct side-view images of the excited mode velocity profile that are phase synchronous with the external rf drive used to excite the mode.
-Figure~\ref{fig:20_90_mode} shows images of excited $(2,0)$ and $(9,0)$ mode eigenfunctions that are in good agreement with theory.
+Here, a laser beam is directed parallel to the magnetic field axis (the vertical direction in Fig.~\ref{fig:20_90_mode}) with a frequency tuned below resonance with a cycling transition of $^9$Be$^+$, see Fig.~\ref{Fig:1:Mitchell} for the experimental schematic.
+Ions moving with a velocity in the direction opposite to the laser wave vector \textbf{k} fluoresce more strongly than ions moving in the same direction as \textbf{k}.
+By recording side-view images of the ion crystal with a photon-counting imaging camera that measures the spatial and temporal coordinates of each detected photon, it is possible to construct side-view images of the excited mode velocity profile that are phase synchronous with the external radio frequency drive used to excite the mode.
+Comparison of the experimental images with the theoretical predictions in Fig.~\ref{fig:20_90_mode} shows that experiment and theory are in good agreement.